jordantrc/ml-project/README.md

 The index must be unique to the dataset.

-Images will be resized to 200 pixels by 200 pixels using the LANCZOS filter.
+Images will be resized to 32 pixels by 32 pixels using the LANCZOS filter.

+Features are the RGB values of each pixel.